stiac/accessibility_widget/README.md

 The Accessibility Plugin is a JavaScript library that helps improve the accessibility of your web applications.
 It provides a set of utility functions and components that can be easily integrated into your project.

-- **Current Version:** `1.6.0`
+- **Current Version:** `1.7.0`
 - See [`CHANGELOG.md`](./CHANGELOG.md) for full release history and [`SOFTWARE_REPORT.md`](./SOFTWARE_REPORT.md) for status tracking.

-## What's New in 1.6.0
+## What's New in 1.7.0

-- Trimmed the JavaScript bundle by moving the OpenDyslexic font into a lightweight `open-dyslexic.css` file that is only requested when visitors enable the dyslexia-friendly typeface.
+- Embedded every maintained locale bundle directly in `accessibility-menu.js` and exposed them through `window.AccessibilityWidgetEmbeddedLocales` so translations keep working even when cross-origin JSON requests are blocked.
-- Load locale JSON files on demand so the widget fetches only the language the visitor selects; English remains embedded as a safe fallback for offline installs.
+- Added a local Tailwind CSS build pipeline (`npm run build:tailwind`) that compiles a minified `accessibility-tailwind.css` helper alongside the script for FTP-friendly deployments.
-- Added new script attributes (`data-assets-path`, `data-open-dyslexic-stylesheet`, `data-tailwind`, `data-tailwind-cdn`) to let integrators customise where supporting assets live and whether the Tailwind CDN helper should be injected.
+- Introduced the `data-tailwind-stylesheet` attribute and updated the loader to inject the packaged stylesheet by default, keeping CDN-based helpers optional for legacy setups.

 ## Features